Error analysis for stochastic gradient optimization schemes using modified equations: Main results

 \section{Main results}

-This section is devoted to the full and rigorous statements of the main results of this article.
-We also discuss the relevance of the results.
+This section is devoted to the full and rigorous statements of the main results of this article in Section~\ref{sec:results1}.
+We then discuss the relevance of the results through numerical experiments in Section~\ref{sec:results2} and complexity analysis in Section~\ref{sec:results3}.
 The proofs of Theorems~\ref{theo:1} and~\ref{theo:2} are technical and require some auxiliary results, they are postponed to Sections~\ref{sec:proof1} and~\ref{sec:proof2} respectively.

-Let us first state Theorem~\ref{theo:1}, which provides weak error estimates, i.e. upper bounds for $\E[\varphi(X_N)]-\varphi(x^\star)$ for sufficiently smooth functions $\varphi$.
-The error is the sum of two contributions: one term which converges exponentially fast to $0$ when $Nh\to\infty$, and one term which converges to $0$ with order $1$ when $h\to 0$.